nodebox/emrg.be/people/stefan-gabriels.md

 title: Stefan Gabriëls
 email: stefan.gabriels@gmail.com
 ---
 Stefan Gabriëls joined the Experimental Media Research Group in 2009.
-He holds a bachelor degree in software engineering and has a keen interest in computer graphics and illustration.
-Stefan is the co-author of the node-based NodeBox 3.
+He holds a bachelor degree in software engineering and is studying for a master degree in arts.
+He has a specific interest in computer graphics and illustration.
+He is the co-author of NodeBox 3.

 <h3>Software projects</h3>